Study and work abroad guide

 Before you leave the UK, check your passport is up-to-date and will cover the time that you are away - some countries require a minimum amount of time still on your passport before you enter.

-UK passport holders who will be participating in a non-EU international experience will most likely be required to obtain a visa for their time spent abroad.
 The university/company/voluntary organisation you will be with may be able to help you with the visa application – please seek advice from them.

 Non-UK passport holders